-Investing in MMF awakens the music of previous generations, inspires creativity for the present and future, and enable MMF to share God’s gift of music in effective ways.
+Investing in MMF awakens the music of previous generations, inspires creativity for the present and future, and enables MMF to share God’s gift of music in effective ways.

 Moravian music-lovers are critical to the success of MMF, a 501(c)3 charitable organization.